 Average car insurance rates by state

-CarInsurance.com gathered car insurance premium data from every state for nearly every ZIP, so you can see how much you can expect to pay for car insurance.
+CarInsurance.com gathered car insurance premium data from every state for nearly every ZIP, so you can see how much does car insurance cost in your state.
 The editors included data on which states offer the cheapest car insurance by state, on average, and which states have the most expensive car insurance rates.

 See the table below for the average car insurance rates by state.